arslan-chaudhry/dcsp_segmentation/README.md

 ## Initialization Models

-The initialization models are provided [here](drive_link).
+The initialization and pretrained models are provided [here](https://www.dropbox.com/sh/po12l7zrrf08l4g/AADOsCh0Gb-mJ1fnwSbE7jIBa?dl=0).
 The model uses the ImageNet initialization of ResNet-101, except for the last `fc*` layers where the weights are initialized by the gaussian with `0` mean and `0.01` standard deviation, and biases with `0`.

-One can use the initialization model provided [above](drive_link) or can convert the vanilla `.caffemodel` of ResNet-101.
+One can use the initialization model provided [above](https://www.dropbox.com/sh/po12l7zrrf08l4g/AADOsCh0Gb-mJ1fnwSbE7jIBa?dl=0) or can convert the vanilla `.caffemodel` of ResNet-101.
 To convert the initialization model from the `caffemodel`, download the appropriate `.caffemodel` file, and install [Caffe to TensorFlow](https://github.com/ethereon/caffe-tensorflow) dependencies.
 The Caffe model definition is provided in `misc/deploy.prototxt`.
 To extract weights from `.caffemodel`, run the following:
 ```bash
 python convert.py /path/to/deploy/prototxt --caffemodel /path/to/caffemodel --data-output-path /where/to/save/numpy/weights